kuborgh/data-transfer-bundle/README.md

 data-transfer-bundle
 ====================

-Bundle to provide easy transfer of server data to the client.
+This is a bundle to provide easy transfer of server data to the client.

 ## INSTALLATION ##

-1. add to composer.json of your projekt.
+1. Add the following to the composer.json inside your project.
 The package is yet not registered at packagist and can thus not be installed with one command.
 Please add the following to your composer.json first
 ```
 "repositories": [
         {